Royal icing for cookies is an easy recipe if you plan ahead just a little and get the measurements and the timing correct, it works every time!

 - Add in the meringue powder and water into the mixing bowl of your stand mixer and beat together for a few minutes until frothy.

 Add in the powdered sugar and mix together slowly until all the liquid and powdered sugar is combined.
+If using flavored extract such as vanilla (it must be oil free!) you can add it now, I don't typically add flavor to my icing as I prefer to add it to the cookies.

 - If you have a stand mixer set it at a medium high speed and beat it together for 4 minutes with the paddle attachment, don’t forget to set a timer!